Transportation Overview

 • Walk at least 10 feet in front of the bus.

-• Keep hands, feet, head in the bus at all times.
+• Keep hands, feet, and head in the bus at all times.

 • Avoid using gadgets near buses.
-Headphones, cell phones, MP3 players distract from knowing when a bus is approaching.
+Headphones, cell phones, and/or any electronic devices which could cause distraction from knowing when a bus is approaching.

 Transportation Staff